 Insight of Aphrodite’s rock and, around a 2.5km away headed west is St George’s Reef and St George’s Island.

-And, what you’ve all be wondering.
 Next is the famous Blue Lagoon.
-The most popular bay in the Akamas National Park and, in the whole of Cyprus.
+This is the one you all come here to see and it is deservedly the most popular bay in the Akamas National Park and, in the whole of Cyprus.

 A few minutes beyond the Blue Lagoon you will come to a quieter bay called Fontana Amorosa literally “Fountain of Love”.